cesar-douady/open-lmake/doc/src/intro.md

 ## The `Lmakefile.py` file

 `Lmakefile.py` is the file that describes the flow.
-It is analogous to `Makefile` when using `make` and is plain Python (hence its name).
+It is analogous to `Makefile` when using `make` and is plain python (hence its name).
 It is composed of 3 parts:

 - config